nidhaloff/deep-translator/docs/README.rst

 - If you want to translate from a file
 - If you want to get translations from many sources and not only one
 - If you want to automate translations
+- If you want to use ChatGpt for translations
 - If you want to compare different translations
 - If you want to detect language automatically